“You’re losing your hair? Well, it’s genetic.” This is what most people hear after asking a medical professional what causes hair loss.

 - My 2011 and 2012 photos show clear thinning at the vertex

-All kidding aside – my DNA data, diagnosis, and hair loss ‘before’ photos all suggest that baldness will be my genetic destiny.
+In other words, my DNA data, diagnosis, family history, and photos all suggest that baldness is my genetic destiny.

-It turns out that while we can’t change our genes, we do have the power to turn genes “on” or “off”.
+How is this possible?
+Well, it turns out that while we can’t change our genes (yet), we do have the power to turn genes “on” or “off”.
 Researchers now believe disease development has less to do with our genes, and more to do with which genes our body actives or deactivates.
 This is called gene expression – or when our cells turn combinations of genes on and off to perform certain functions.

-There’s an entire field of study exploring the factors that influence gene expression – Epigenetics.
+There’s an entire field of study exploring the factors that influence gene expression: Epigenetics.
 Epigenetics has revolutionized our understanding of disease prevention, pathology, treatment, and reversal.
-Epigenetics is what makes natural hair regrowth possible.

 To understand the potential of epigenetics, let’s look at a few examples of just how easy it is to change gene expression, and just how transformative those changes can be.